ruby-rice/rice/doc/bindings/methods.rst

   test.hello("Hello", "World")
   test.hello("Hello")

-The ability to call the function in two different ways (position and keyword) could cause problems in the future.
-Imagine that you decide to move the code to Ruby - you will need to chose one of the two forms.
-That could result in breaking someone else's code.
-This risk seems low though, so for the moment Rice only supports defining arguments using the ``Arg`` class.
+The ability to call the function in two different ways (position and keyword) could cause problems in your extensions if you change its API in the future.
+Imagine that you decide to move some code from C++ to Ruby - you will need to chose one of the two forms.
+That could result in breaking code that uses your extension because some users may have used positional arguments and others keyword arguments.
+However, this seems quite low risk though so Rice only supports defining arguments using the ``Arg`` class.
 In the future Rice may introduce a ``KeyArg`` class to avoid this issue.

 .. _return_self: